Get Enlarged Prostate (BPH) Treatment in Delhi with Painless Laser Procedure

 - Cancer of the bladder or prostate

-Consult the doctor if any of these symptoms persist.
+Consult the doctor if any of these symptoms persist so that you can get the enlarged prostate treatment.

-Ageing: Enlargement of the prostate gland rarely causes any specific signs and symptoms in men less than 40 years of age.
-Around one-third of men notice moderate to severe symptoms around the age of 50 and some do so around the age of 80.
+Ageing: Prostate gland enlargement rarely presents with specific signs and symptoms in men under the age of 40.
+Around one-third of men notice moderate to severe symptoms around the age of 50 and some do so around the age of 80 when it comes to enlarged prostate problems.

-Family history: If any blood relative, such as brother or father, has prostate issues, you’re also likely to have them.
+Family history: If any blood relative, such as a brother or father, has enlarged prostate problems, you’re also likely to have them.

 Heart disease and diabetes: According to the studies, heart disease and diabetes can also enhance the risk of BPH.

-Obesity: Being overweight can also increase the risk of prostate enlargement, whereas exercising can lower this risk.
+Obesity: Being overweight can also increase the risk of prostate enlargement and problems associated with an enlarged prostate, for which one may require treatment.
+Regular exercise, on the other hand, can help lower this risk.

-SCI Hospital is one of the leading healthcare centres in Delhi NCR.
-Our highly experienced urologists, Dr. Vishal Dutt Gour and Dr. Gautam Banga, are experts in this field and have successfully treated thousands of patients suffering from an enlarged prostate.
-With our advanced equipment and the latest technological support, our surgeons are determined to offer the best treatment to patients.
+SCI Hospital is one of the leading healthcare centers in Delhi.
+Our highly experienced urologists, Dr. Vishal Dutt Gour and Dr. Gautam Banga are experts in this field and have successfully treated thousands of patients suffering from an enlarged prostate with the help of enlarged prostate treatment.
+With our advanced equipment and the latest technological support, our surgeons are determined to offer the best-enlarged prostate treatment to patients.

-Besides surgical procedures like open (surgery) prostatectomy, Transurethral resection of the prostate (TURP) and Transurethral incision of the prostate (TUIP), we also treat patients with advanced laser surgeries that are minimally invasive or non-invasive.
-Hence, if the patient is not willing to undergo surgical treatment, they may opt for the advanced laser surgery, provided their condition is not severe.
+Besides surgical procedures like open (surgery) prostatectomy, Transurethral resection of the prostate (TURP), and Transurethral incision of the prostate (TUIP), we also treat patients with advanced laser surgeries that are minimally invasive or non-invasive.
+Hence, if the patient is not willing to undergo surgical enlarged prostate treatment, they may opt for advanced laser surgery, provided their condition is not severe.

-- BPH natural treatment: Some natural treatment methods for treating BPH are:
+- BPH Natural Treatment: Some natural enlarged prostate treatment methods for treating BPH are:

-- Avoiding over-the-counter antihistamine or decongestants medications that may make the bladder hard to empty
+- Avoiding over-the-counter antihistamine or decongestant medications that may make the bladder hard to empty.

-- Keeping warm, as being cold could worsen the symptoms
+- Staying warm is important, as cold temperatures could potentially worsen the symptoms.

-- BPH drugs: When lifestyle changes don’t relieve the symptoms, the doctor would prescribe certain medications.
+- BPH Drugs: When lifestyle changes don’t relieve the symptoms, the doctor would prescribe certain medications for enlarged prostate treatment.

 - Hormone reduction medications: These medications are used for reducing the hormonal levels released by the prostate gland.
 Finasteride and dutasteride are usually prescribed to decrease the levels of testosterone.
-This is done because sometimes lowering hormone levels can also make the prostate smaller, enabling convenient urine flow.
+This is done because sometimes lowering hormone levels can also make the prostate smaller, enabling convenient urine flow to facilitate enlarged prostate treatment.

 There are many surgical procedures for treating BPH when drugs are not effective.
 These procedures require hospitalization for up to 10 days or more, depending on the procedure and recovery process.

-- Simple prostatectomy: Abdomen is cut just behind the scrotum to remove the inner part of the prostate.
+Simple Prostatectomy: The abdomen is cut just behind the scrotum to remove the inner part of the prostate.

 Types of Enlarged Prostate Surgery

-Open simple prostatectomy: It is the open surgery that is done in complicated cases of the highly enlarged prostate.
+Open Simple Prostatectomy:This type of enlarged prostate treatment involves an open surgery that is done in complicated cases of the highly enlarged prostate.
 In Open Simple Prostatectomy, the doctor makes an incision under the navel via laparoscopy to remove a small part of the prostate that’s blocking the urine flow.

-- No or shorter hospital stay: All thanks to laser surgery for enlarged prostate, the patients no longer have to stay in the hospital for days.
+No or Shorter Hospital Stay: All thanks to laser surgery for enlarged prostate treatment, patients no longer have to stay in the hospital for days.
 Laser surgery is done on an outpatient basis or needs only an overnight stay for just one day.

-- Quicker results: After laser surgery, you can notice improvements in urinary symptoms right away.
+Quicker Results: After laser surgery, you can notice improvements in urinary symptoms right away.
+One can observe instant improvement after the enlarged prostate treatment.